o3de/o3de.org/content/docs/release-notes/22-10-0/_index.md

 - In the UI Editor, the Curve Editor is not functional. [#11616](https://github.com/o3de/o3de/issues/11616)

 - In the UI Editor, modifying keys may crash the Editor. [#12219](https://github.com/o3de/o3de/issues/12219)

-**Prefab**

-- After creating and deleting prefabs, you must save your level twice.

-- After prefab operations, you may encounter warnings that say "Some of the patches were not successfully applied".
-  - For prefab deletion, it has been fixed in development. [#11756](https://github.com/o3de/o3de/issues/11756)
-  - For prefab creation, it will be fixed in development. [#12013](https://github.com/o3de/o3de/issues/12013)

-**Editor**

-- The O3DE Editor splash screen displays "Development Build" instead of the version number. [#9519](https://github.com/o3de/o3de/issues/9519)

-- There's an issue with running the Game Launcher in a maximized window, by pressing "Play Game (Maximized)" in the O3DE Editor. [#12125](https://github.com/o3de/o3de/pull/12125)

-**Script Canvas**

-- Saving changes to a script that's incompatible with the interpreter can crash the O3DE Editor. [#11747](https://github.com/o3de/o3de/issues/11747)

-**Prefabs**

-- Deleting or reordering a nested prefab in Prefab Edit Mode disrupts the rest of the outliner view. [#11737](https://github.com/o3de/o3de/issues/11737)